Trainings in Person-Centered, Trauma-Informed Care

 PCTI Training for Family Caregivers of Holocaust Survivors

-Description: This training program by Guardians of the Sick is based on a series of 10 presentations by Dr. Irit Felsen to family caregiver groups in 2016 and 2017.
-The training prepares family caregivers and mental health professions to care for Holocaust survivors.
-A Facilitators' Manual, produced in 2018, accompanies the training materials.
+This training program by Guardians of the Sick is based on a series of 10 presentations by Dr. Irit Felsen to family caregiver groups in 2016 and 2017.
+The training prepares family caregivers and mental health professionals to care for Holocaust survivors.
+A Facilitators Manual, produced in 2018, accompanies the training materials.

 Training Audience: Family caregivers, mental health professionals